MOSEK/mosek.rust/doc/source/api.rst

 ``filename``

-Reads a solution file and inserts the solution into the solution ``whichsol``.
+Reads a solution from a file.

 .. index:: read_summary